 (Day 1) Arrive.
 If there are hours remaining before bedtime, begin to recover from jetlag and your long day by relaxing with activities that do not require reservations: ride the "little cable cars that climb halfway to the stars" (the Hyde Street line from Powell & Market) up Nob Hill thru Chinatown and down to Fisherman's Wharf, where at Pier 39 you enjoy the antics of frisky sea lions; appreciate views of Alcatraz and the Golden Gate Bridge; make dinner of fresh crab from a street stand or clam chowder in sourdough bowls at Boudin's.
 Still not tired?
 Ride a historic trolley (the F Line) to the end of the line and back.
 Or climb Telegraph Hill for its panoramic views of city lights and the Bay.

-(Day 2) Take A Friend in Town's "Everybody's Favorite City" Tour* that features the amazing!
+(Day 2) Take A Friend in Town's "Everybody's Favorite City" Tour* that can feature the amazing!
 Muir Woods redwood forest, quaint Sausalito and Golden Gate Park.
 Evening offers theater (road shows from Broadway and others that you may not have at home), stand-up comedy, or live jazz by local and international stars.
 Try our world-class opera, orchestras, ballet... historic speakeasies and clubs.
 If you're a foodie, you already know that there are 4000 restaurants in The City alone: for the popular, top-rated ones, make your reservations weeks in advance.
 For recommendations see our Where to Eat? page.

 (Day 3) Sleep in.
 Take a free walking tour of one of the city's unique neighborhoods or landmarks—with San FranciscoCity Guides.
 Enjoy a leisurely lunch.
 Step inside boutiques on Union Street, a quiet shopping district oriented towards but not exclusively for more mature women.
 Or revisit the Sixties on Haight Street...whichever you choose, you'll discover treasures never seen at Bloomingdale's.
 Or consider taking A Friend in Town's "Neighborhoods" Tour* where you can see more one-of-a-kind neighborhoods in less time.
 Having arranged it several weeks in advance, take Alcatraz' Evening Tour...admire sunset views of the Bay on the way out and the twinkling city skyline on the way back.